 Guava Island disrupts that connection by commercializing “This Is America.”

-But while I’m annoyed by the meta-importance of Guava Island, I’d be much more forgiving of all that if the film’s artistic vision surpassed (or at least met) its commercial needs.
+But while I’m annoyed by the meta-self-importance of Guava Island, I’d be much more forgiving of all that if the film’s artistic vision surpassed (or at least met) its commercial needs.
 As it stands, it’s much more interesting to fill in the blanks on this story than to dissect what’s given — e.g., Deni’s love interest, Kofi Novia (played by Rihanna), seems more an intimate friend than a lifelong lover to Deni.
-Plus, this is a movie in which people sing and Rihanna’s character sings not once …what the fuck??
+Plus, this is a movie in which people sing and Rihanna sings not once …??

 With a vibrant, fictional island as the setting, Guava Island has the magical realist potential of Gabriel García Márquez’ fictional Macondo of One Hundred Years of Solitude.
 And I’d be genuinely interested in a full-blown saga on the Macondo scale to flesh out these characters’ lives and histories.